Some Fun Q&A

 My Official Bio:

 A writing coach to children and those who write for them, Leslie Santamaria is passionate about helping children fall in love with literature.
-She holds degrees in English Literature and Communications from Notre Dame of Maryland University.
+She recently earned an MFA in Creative Writing (with a concentration in Writing for Children) from Spalding University.
 Leslie has written and edited for newspapers, magazines, corporations, publishers, and writers working toward publication.
 Her published work includes more than 200 pieces sold to periodicals such as Highlights, Spider, and Pockets, as well as a picture book, A Mother Who Prayed (Concordia Publishing House).

 The Rest of My Story: